Herrick, Tasmania

 Herrick is a rural locality in the local government area of Dorset in the North-east region of Tasmania.
 It is located about 46 km north-east of the town of Scottsdale.
 The 2016 census determined a population of 52 for the state suburb of Herrick.

 History

 Herrick was gazetted as a locality in 1969.

+The area had previously been known as Davids Creek and Nekah.

 Geography

 The Ringarooma River forms the south-eastern boundary.